 By the way: The Streif is open for everyone during the winter.
 However, they key areas - Mausefalle, Steilhang and Hausbergkante - are extremely icy, so only the most advanced skiers are advised to go there.
 The „Family Streif“ (Familienstreif) is better suited to intermediate skiers, as it avoids the most difficult parts of the slope.

-Slalom skiing at the Ganslernhang
+Slalom at the Ganslernhang

 A fixed part of the Hahnekamm races is also the slalom.
-This year it will take place on Sunday, January 21, in Kitzbühel.
-The 1st run starts at 10.30 a.m., the second run at 1.30 p.m.
+This year it will take place on Sunday, January 26, in Kitzbühel.
+The 1st run starts at 10.15 a.m., the second run at 1.30 p.m.

 International ski races have been held on the Ganslern slope, which takes its name from the Gänsbach stream flowing nearby, since as early as 1937.
 Even if it doesn't look very steep at first glance, the Ganslern slope in Kitzbühel has it all.
 Salom specialist Felix Neureuther describes the 590-meter-long course as "treacherous".
 This is because the terrain contains many edges and bumps, so that no two turns are the same.

-Dates and facts about the Slalom race at the Ganslernhang
+Facts about the Slalom race at the Ganslernhang

 slope length | 590 meters |